Pre-dentistry at Michigan Tech

 - On average, dentists work about 37 hours per week, spending almost 34 hours caring for patients.

-For further information, contact the Director of Pre-Health Professions Studies, Stacy Cotey.
+For further information, contact the Health Professions Coordinator, Nicole Seigneurie.